Ain't

-The word "ain't" is a contraction for am not, is not, are not, has not, and have not in the common English language vernacular.
-In some dialects ain't is also used as a contraction of do not, does not, and did not.
-The development of ain't for the various forms of to be not, to have not, and to do not occurred independently, at different times.
-The usage of ain't for the forms of to be not was established by the mid-18th century and for the forms of to have not by the early 19th century.
+Ain't is a negative inflection for am, is, are, has, and have in informal English.
+In some dialects, it is also used for do, does, did, and will.
+The development of ain't for the various forms of be, have, will and do occurred independently, at different times.
+The use of ain't for the forms of be was established by the mid-18th century and for the forms of have by the early 19th century.

-The usage of ain't is a continuing subject of controversy in English.
-Ain't is commonly used by many speakers in oral and informal settings, especially in certain regions and dialects.
-Its usage is often highly stigmatized and it can be used by the general public as a marker of low socio-economic or regional status or education level.
-Its use is generally considered non-standard by dictionaries and style guides except when used for rhetorical effect.
+The use of ain't is a continuing subject of controversy in English.
+It is commonly spoken in informal settings, especially in certain regions and dialects.
+It is often highly stigmatized and is often understood as a marker of low socio-economic or regional status or education level.
+It is generally considered non-standard by dictionaries and style guides except when used for rhetorical effect.

 Etymology

-Ain't has several antecedents in English, corresponding to the various forms of to be not and to have not that ain't contracts.
-The development of ain't for to be not and to have not is a diachronic coincidence; in other words, they were independent developments at different times.
+Ain't has several antecedents in English, corresponding to the various forms of be and have that ain't is used for.
+The development of ain't for both verbs is a diachronic coincidence: independent developments and at different times.